sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 **INSERTING PIC OF INFORMAT-FORMAT WORKFLOW**

+The syntax does not vary between formats and informats, and it is generally presented as

+**FORMAT*w.d***

+where:

+* *FORMAT* represents the name of the format or informat;
+* *w.* refers to the **character** length to be specified, if not the relative default applies;
+* *d* refers to the **number of decimal points to be included**.
+This is specific to the numeric format, and to some of the *date* formats and informats (in that case relating to fraction of seconds).

+Let's explore examples of typical formats divided by category.
+We will then apply some of them to our datasets.

 ### Numeric (in)formatting

 | Data type | Syntax | Definition | Width range | Default width |